github/docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/getting-started-with-github-actions-for-github-enterprise-server.md

 If you want to learn more about security practices for {% data variables.product.prodname_actions %}, see "[Security hardening for {% data variables.product.prodname_actions %}](/actions/learn-github-actions/security-hardening-for-github-actions)."

 {% endif %}

+## Reserved Names

+When you enable GitHub Actions, there are two orgs created: `github` and `actions`.
+If your enterprise already uses these names, we fall back to alternatives.
+The `actions` org will fall back to `github-actions`, then `github-actions-org`.
+The `github` org will fall back to `github-org`, then `github-github-org`.
+Once actions is enabled, you won't be able to use these names anymore.